 8. Who is present in the OR?

-Dr. Chong, a surgical technician, a registered nurse, and your certified anesthesiologist.
+Dr. Chong, a surgical technician, a registered nurse, and your anesthesia provider.
 Occasionally, a representative from an equipment manufacturer may also be present to provide technical assistance with specialized equipment.
 On occasion, a medical student may be present, but only to observe.
+You will always be asked prior to your procedure if you consent to the presence of observers, and have the option to decline.

 9. How do you ensure I am fit for anesthesia?

-Both Dr. Chong and the anesthesiologist will do a complete history and physical to ensure your fitness for anesthesia.
+Both Dr. Chong and your anesthesia provider will review your complete history and physical to ensure your fitness for anesthesia.
 When indicated, we will also order blood labs, EKG, and further consultation with your primary physician to make sure you are completely ready for your surgical procedure.

 10. How long will it take for me to wake up?